Lab Director

 Associate Professor

-Amelia Acker is an assistant professor at the University of Texas at Austin in the School of Information.
+Amelia Acker is an associate professor at the University of Texas at Austin in the School of Information.
 Her research on data archives, cultures of computing, and preservation has been funded by the National Science Foundation and the Institute for Museum and Library Services.
 Acker’s current research focuses on cultures of mobile computing, emerging digital preservation models, data literacy, data durability, and metadata standards for exchange between private and public archives.

 Research Fellow Assistants